 The best content services platforms ensure that content is “born managed.”
 Intelligent and automated metadata and categorization capabilities mean that any piece of content can be managed throughout its entire lifecycle—from creation to disposal.
-In enables all content, wherever it resides, to be quickly and easily searched and retrieved.
+It enables all content, wherever it resides, to be quickly and easily searched and retrieved.
 The process services within some content services solutions allow you to automate and manage the flow of content within and across departments—as well as externally with customers and partners—to meet your specific business requirements.

 - Enhancing information governance and compliance

-A comprehensive content services platform will provide a single, trusted source that delivers integrated records management, intelligent metadata management, archive and search capabilities and version control over all business content, whether it’s stored within the platform itself or in other enterprise repositories such Microsoft® SharePoint®, SAP® applications, file systems or email.
+A comprehensive content services platform will provide a single, trusted source that delivers integrated records management, intelligent metadata management, archive and search capabilities and version control over all business content, whether it’s stored within the platform itself or in other enterprise repositories such as Microsoft® SharePoint®, SAP® applications, Salesforce file systems or email.
 You can create a single source of the truth for any piece of content and ensure that all content activity complies with internal information governance policies and procedures as well as external regulations and government mandates.

 - Moving to “Cloud First”

 Content services are a major step toward shifting content management to the cloud.
 These new ECM capabilities are delivered as web-based services—content services platforms can be quickly deployed and are easily scalable.
-Their benefits are available to on-prem and cloud enterprise applications, and can be accessed from anywhere, on any device.
+Their benefits are available to on-prem and cloud enterprise applications and can be accessed from anywhere, on any device.
 However, content services don’t mean an abrupt step to ECM in the cloud.
 Most companies will require much more than ECM cloud solutions.
 The best content service platforms enable the seamless integration of new content services with existing on-premise ECM systems to provide hybrid content services.

 Why consider OpenText for your Content Services Platform?